Skip to content

 6. Understanding visual language

 Knowledge of design software is one of the qualifications you need to be an illustrator.
-There are a range of industry-standard platforms, namely the Adobe suite including Photoshop and Illustrator.
+There are a range of industry-standard platforms.
+The Adobe suite, which includes Photoshop and Illustrator, is commonly used in the industry.
 Graphics tablets are the preferred hardware, replicating the feel and precision of a pen/pencil.

 9. Formal art training

-While you don't need a degree to be a professional illustrator, formal training in this field will help you master art fundamentals which you'll draw on throughout your entire career.
+"To become a professional illustrator, formal training in this field will help you master art fundamentals which you'll draw upon throughout your entire career."

-If you are set on becoming an illustrator, CG Spectrum runs an Advanced Illustration Diploma course that teaches you how to create professionally polished art for films, video games and book publishing.
-It's part of a comprehensive study track that helps you get the qualifications you need to be an illustrator.
+If you are set on becoming an illustrator, CG Spectrum offers a digital illustration career track and a digital art degree that teaches you how to create professionally polished art for films, video games, and book publishing.
+They both offer a comprehensive curriculum that helps you learn the tools and techniques you need to be an illustrator.

 Led by award-winning artist Eric Wilkerson, you'll learn: